JJHick95/nlp_p1_chi-sea-dsc/README.md

 manual_cleanup[:25]
 ```

-    ['noting',
-     'that',
-     'the',
-     'resignation',
-     'of',
-     'james',
-     'mattis',
-     'as',
-     'secretary',
-     'of',
-     'defense',
-     'marked',
-     'the',
-     'ouster',
-     'of',
-     'the',
-     'third',
-     'top',
-     'administration',
-     'official',
-     'in',
-     'less',
-     'than',
-     'three',
-     'weeks,']

 By removing capitals, we decrease the total unique word count in our first document by 2.
-That may not seem like much, but across an entire corpus, it will make a big difference.

 ## Punctuation